Andreas John Ziegler

-Andreas John Ziegler (born April 14, 1999), better known by his ring name A. J. Z., is an American professional wrestler and actor, currently wrestling for TNA Wrestling and on the independent wrestling scene.
+Andreas John Ziegler (born April 14, 1999), better known by his ring name A. J. Z., is an American professional wrestler and actor.
+He is currently signed to TNA Wrestling, where he performs under the ring name Mr. Elegance and is a member of The Elegance Brand.

 Early life

 Ziegler began working out in his parents' basement at nine years old.
 In 2010, he became a national freestyle skiing champion.
 He also won various bodybuilding titles as a teenager.
 In 2020, he graduated from Coastal Carolina University majoring in marketing.

 Professional wrestling career

 Training

 In 2019, Ziegler graduated from Firestar Pro Wrestling, under Labron Kozone.
 He wrestled under the name "The Golden Boy" A. J. Z. In 2019, he began working for Ohio Valley Wrestling.
 He performed for their live weekly television for two years.
 During his tenure at OVW, A. J. Z. feuded with many wrestlers including: Tony Gunn, Ryan Howe, Jay Bradley, and The Tate Twins.
 On October 22, 2019, he won the OVW Television Championship, and to this day is the final person to ever hold that title.
 His final match at OVW was against Jessie Godderz for the National Heavyweight Championship.